Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/parameters/README.md

 * `resource:growth_function` (`str`): The growth function to use.
 Choices are: `"exponential"`, `"logarithmic"` and `"nroot"`.

 ## Growth function parameters
-The parameters below are sorted by the resource growth function they apply to.
+The parameters below are grouped by the resource growth function they apply to.
 ### Exponential growth function
 * `resource:gf_params:exponential:rate` (`float`): The exponential rate for the exponential growth function.